 What if instead of pitching journalists, you could get them to pitch you instead?

 Sounds impossible, but that’s precisely what HARO (Help A Reporter Out) does.

-HARO connects journalists with sources.
+HARO makes the marketing communication process easier by connecting journalists with sources.
 Every day, it sends out an email with a list of requirements from different journalists.
 Sources who fit their requirements can jump in and leave a response.

 For example, here’s a recent requirement for blockchain experts posted on HARO:

 If you had a blockchain product, this would be some of the easiest press you could ever get.

 The problem with HARO is that it queries can be hard to find.
 It is not searchable; you have to ask your marketing communications manager to keep an eye out for the newsletters they send twice a day.